ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleEphemerisSpiceExportTool.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEphemerisSpiceExportTool.central_body_name`
+              - Gets or sets the central body of the satellite.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEphemerisSpiceExportTool.sat_id`
+              - Gets or sets the identifying number for the satellite ephemeris being created.
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEphemerisSpiceExportTool.interpolation_type`
+              - Gets or sets the interpolation type.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEphemerisSpiceExportTool.interpolation`
+              - Gets or sets the interpolation order value between 1 and 15.
+If the interpolation type is Type 13 (Hermitian), and then you are required to enter an odd interpolation order value.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEphemerisSpiceExportTool.step_size`
+              - If the Use Ephemeris Steps option is not selected, enter a Step Size to be used for the vehicle.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEphemerisSpiceExportTool.time_period`
+              - Sets the time period.
+Options are Use Entire Ephemeris - STK creates a data file using the Start and Stop Time specified in the vehicle's Orbit tab or Specify Time Period - STK creates a data file using the Start and Stop Time specified here.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEphemerisSpiceExportTool.use_vehicle_central_body`
+              - Uses vehicle's central body.

 Import detail